o-yuksel/o-yuksel.github.io/_projects/4_project.md

 <details>
  <summary>Competition term</summary>
  The competition term is a normal distribution with respect to v and takes on a maximum when v =uj.
-Its variance, σ2 a, determines how quickly the competition coefficient changes a scompetitors deviate in their strategy values.
+Its variance, σ2 a, determines how quickly the competition coefficient changes as competitors deviate in their strategy values.
 A large variance means that the competition coefficient changes slowly with changes in v.
 The term β introduces an asymmetry into the competition.
 When β>0, an individual with a larger value for v1 has a larger negative effect on an individual with a smaller v1.
 </details>

 $$